RheingoldRiver/sorcerer-update/README.md

 For the sake of example, these two scripts are self-contained, but in reality you would probably want much of the logic to be handled in a shared formatter class.

+## Test wiki
+The scripts currently point to https://test.wiki.gg.
+This is a public test wiki that you can feel free to use for sandboxing!

 ## Please fork this repo

 If you are going to base your own create/update scripts on this repo, please fork it instead of making a new repo!
 This way, the [list of forks](https://github.com/RheingoldRiver/sorcerer-update/forks) will be useful to people.
 You could also consider submitting a PR with a link to your repo in the README of [example_wiki_scripts](https://github.com/RheingoldRiver/example_wiki_scripts).